itswadesh/angularcode/content/posts/steps-to-configure-digital-ocean-droplet-for-nodejs-application-deployment.md

 10. <a href="#https">Enable https</a>

 <h1 id="create"> Create and start a droplet </h1>
-Head to <a href="https://m.do.co/c/5d0f51f2d693">https://www.digitalocean.com</a> and create a Digital Ocean account.
+Head to <a href="https://m.do.co/c/5d0f51f2d693" rel="nofollow">https://www.digitalocean.com</a> and create a Digital Ocean account.

-Login to <a href="https://m.do.co/c/5d0f51f2d693">Digital Ocean</a> panel and create the droplet. for a nodejs project it is recommended to go for 2GB RAM droplet
+Login to <a href="https://m.do.co/c/5d0f51f2d693" rel="nofollow">Digital Ocean</a> panel and create the droplet. for a nodejs project it is recommended to go for 2GB RAM droplet

 Choose a region closer to your target audience location Select UBUNTU 18.x as the operating system